theinternetftw/xkcd2601/README.md

 This is fun to watch, and renders very nicely, but is slow (at least on my laptop).

-#### makesvg.py

-There's also now a python script to generate an svg, which might be of use.
+**makesvg.py** - There's also now a python script to generate an svg, which might be of use.

-#### FMSLogo

-To quickly run the code again and again to check the commits as they come in, I'm currently using FMSLogo, which is windows only, sadly.
+**FMSLogo** - To quickly run the code again and again to check the commits as they come in, I'm currently using FMSLogo, which is windows only, sadly.
 But it might also run on your native logo variant of choice.